 Compiling a general list of the best bars in New Orleans might be an impossible task — the breadth of watering holes in this city being just one of the problems — so it makes sense to break it down in other ways.
 Best neighborhood bar; best cocktail bar; best bar for happy hour… there are many ways to categorize these sacred NOLA spaces.
-But with the Super Bowl looming and NBA All-Star Weekend not too far away, it’s probably time to start thinking about the best places to watch sports.
+With the return of football season, we’ve got all the best spots for you to catch a Saints game with friends.
 The language used both here and in the title of this post is deliberate: Not all of these places self-identify as “sports bars,” but they are fantastic spots to watch sports.
-Most important, they’ve all earned their respective (and admittedly often very specific) superlatives.
+Most importantly, they’ve all earned their respective (and admittedly often very specific) superlatives.

 Best Place to See Sports Inside and Out: Dat Dog on Magazine Street